Produce content for business growth

-There’s one key to business growth I’ve noticed is too often overlooked by entrepreneurs and business owners, even those using social media.
-That one thing is the importance of creating and sharing great content.
+There’s one key to business growth I’ve noticed is frequently overlooked by businesses of all sizes, even those using social media: producing and sharing content.

-If you are unaware of the term “Content is King”, remember it, because it should be at the center of your social media marketing strategy.
+If you are unaware of the term “Content is King”, remember it, because content production should be at the center of your marketing strategy.

 Not all content is created equal.

 All too often, I stumble upon a brand with an awesome product but subpar content.
 What exactly do I mean by subpar?
 It can be a picture with bad lighting and no editing, a caption that sounds too much like an infomercial, a lack of hashtags, broken links, misspellings, or bad grammar, to name a few.
-Posts like this make me cringe and are an immediate turn off.
+Posts like this are an immediate turn off to potential customers.

 Constant exposure to great content on social media has given us high standards.
 With so many alternatives in the marketplace, second chances are rare.
-You have to produce great content that engages potential customers, or someone else will — and they’ll be the one making the sale.
+You have to produce great content that engages consumers, or someone else will — and they’ll be the one making the sale.

 Tailor your content to the social media platform you’re posting on.